merative/wcm-reporting-datacatalog/docs/guides/client.md

 ## CLIENT_EMAILS_V1_VIEW
 This view groups attributes that relate to a client's email address such as the email address details, email address type, and whether the email address is the client's preferred email address.
+The most recent record of each email type is listed.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:------ |